 Nepal is looking forward to opening domestic and international flights from August 17.
 A Cabinet meeting was held at Prime Minister KP Sharma Oli’s residence on Monday, July 20, 2020.
 With the decrease in COVID-19 cases in Nepal, a significant decision to resume domestic and international flights in Nepal from August 17 was taken at the meeting.

-According to MoHP media briefing (22/7/2020, 16:15), 100 new cases have been registered today with 18,094 number of confirmed cases.
+According to the MoHP media briefing (22/7/2020, 16:15), 100 new cases have been registered today, with 18,094 confirmed cases.
 In the last 24 hours, 3779 RT PCR test was done.
-The good news is with 207 patients discharged; the total number of recoveries is 12,684 (70.1% of total confirmed cases).
-However, 2 deaths recorded today takes the number of the death toll to 42.
+The good news is with 207 patients discharged, the total number of recoveries is 12,684 (70.1% of total confirmed cases).
+However, two deaths were recorded today to take the death toll to 42.

 Joint-secretary at the Ministry of Culture, Tourism and Civil Aviation, Buddhi Sagar Lamichhane said, “There are still some countries that are imposing entry restrictions.
 We will prepare reports on the countries where international flights are not restricted and allow them to enter the country accordingly.
 We will develop protocols and other required measures for the incoming flights to Nepal.”
 Besides, he also stated that health and safety protocols have already been developed for domestic flights.

 Tourism is the key to the foreign currency earning sector in Nepal.
 With four months of complete lockdown, tourism is about to collapse.
 Even with the decision to resume national and international flights in Nepal from August 17, we can hardly say the state will be prepared enough to welcome foreigners.